consoledotdev/home/content/tools/server-monitoring.md

 deployment and management easier.
-This is still an early-stage project so we did not evaluate it, and there are some limitations such as [needing](https://opstrace.com/docs/references/faq#how-do-i-use-my-own-domain) to use a \*.opstrace.io domain unless you contact them about a commercial version.
+This is still an early-stage project so we did not evaluate it, and there are some limitations such as [needing](https://opstrace.com/docs/references/faq#how-do-i-use-my-own-domain) to use a `*.opstrace.io` domain unless you contact them about a commercial version.
 We'll reevaluate Opstrace in the future.

 {{< tools/category-review/card-heading name="Sensu" thumbnail="/img/favicons/sensu.io.png" url="https://sensu.io" score="none" >}}

-Sensu is an open source monitoring tool but it is only open source if you [compile it from source code yourself](https://github.com/sensu/sensu-go), then combine it with [the web UI project](https://github.com/sensu/web).
+Sensu is open source monitoring software, but only if you [compile it from source code yourself](https://github.com/sensu/sensu-go), then combine it with [the web UI project](https://github.com/sensu/web).
 This is not obvious because when you download Sensu from their website, you are actually